ERC-BPGC/QSTP_Introduction-to-MATLAB_2021/README.md

 ### What is QSTP?

 Quark Summer Technical Projects (QSTP) is a platform where experienced BITS students (currently in their 2/3/4th year); part of the clubs or independently; mentor Project-centric Courses for other students over the summer.
-This course will start from 6th July 2021.
+This course functioned from 6th July to 20th August 2021.

 Quark Summer Technical Projects (QSTP) in association with GDG (Google Developers Group) & WTM (Women Techmakers) Goa is open for participation from all students irrespective of their branch and year of study.